VOICE RECOGNITION SYSTEM using microcontroller

 3. LCD Display.

-The microphone circuit is connected to the ADC of the controller.
-A set of words and phrases is stored in the memory of the microcontroller.
-Once a word is spoken in the mic, the adc converts it into digital signals which pass through digital filters and finally LCD, connected to the microcontroller displays the words spoken.
+The microphone circuit connects with the ADC of the controller.
+We store a set of words and phrases in the memory of the microcontroller.
+Once someone speaks a word in the mic, the ADC converts it into digital signals, which pass through digital filters and finally display on the LCD.
+Hence, the microcontroller decodes and displays the words spoken.

 VOICE RECOGNITION module

 The ultrasonic processing is similar to radar.
-The ultra high frequency acoustic tone is thrown at a moving object, the reflections produced are recorded by a receiver.
-The Doppler effect governs the frequency of the tone reflected, the equation for it can be expressed as:
+We throw an ultra-high-frequency acoustic tone at a moving object and record the reflections using a receiver.
+The Doppler effect governs the frequency of the tone reflected; the equation for it can be expressed as:

-It is a device developed at Army Research Laboratory.
-This sensor physically couples to a patient and records the medical information such as the patient’s heartbeat and respiration.
+It is a device developed at the Army Research Laboratory.
+This sensor physically attaches to a patient and records medical information such as the patient’s heartbeat and respiration.
 This sensor is worn around the throat.

 It is useful in places where there is too much noise.
-The words spoken by a person in a microphone is compared with the data obtained from the physiological sensor attached on the neck of the person and then the words or the sentences are determined easily.
+The words that a person speaks in a microphone compare with the data from the physiological sensor present on the neck of the person, and then it determines the words or sentences easily.

-Earlier it was difficult to recognize speech using this sensor in IBM’s Via voce because of the distortions caused in speech.
-But later on, Rockwell Science Center a Hidden Markov model based speech recognizer to be used with the physiological sensor.
+Earlier, it was difficult to recognize speech using this sensor in IBM’s Via Voce because of the distortions in speech.
+But later on, Rockwell Science Center developed a hidden Markov model-based speech recognizer to be used with the physiological sensor.

-These two were the common sensors which have been developed.
-Research and development on other types of voice recognition sensors is already being carried out nowadays.
+These are the two common sensors that are currently available.
+Research and development on other types of voice recognition sensors is already in progress.

 There are four types of voice recognition systems.